Skip to main content

 Gratuity = [Last Drawn Salary * 15/26] * Completed Years of Service

 Here, the last drawn salary refers to the monthly sum of the basic salary and dearness allowance.
-Commission on sales, if it is a fixed component and forms part of the monthly earnings, may also be included.
+Commission on sales, if it is a fixed component of monthly earnings, may also be included.
 Other allowances, such as HRA or bonus, are not considered in the gratuity calculation.

 For example, if an employee's basic salary is ₹40,000 and the dearness allowance is ₹5,000, and they have completed 15 years of service, the gratuity amount is calculated as: